Rawalpindi Massacres

-The 1947 Rawalpindi massacres (also 1947 Rawalpindi riots) refer to widespread violence against Hindus and Sikhs in the Rawalpindi Division of the Punjab Province of British India in March 1947.
-The violence preceded the partition of India and was instigated and perpetrated by the Muslim League National Guards, a quasi-paramilitary organisation affiliated with the Muslim League, as well as local cadres and politicians of the League, demobilised Muslim soldiers, local officials and policemen.
+The Rawalpindi Massacres (also Rawalpindi riots) refer to widespread violence, including large-scale massacres and rapes, against Hindus and Sikhs by Muslim mobs in the Rawalpindi Division of the Punjab Province of British India in March 1947.
+The violence preceded the partition of India and was instigated and perpetrated by the Muslim League National Guards, a quasi-paramilitary organisation affiliated with the Muslim League, as well as Muslim League's local cadres and politicians, demobilised Muslim soldiers, local officials and policemen.

 It followed the fall of a coalition government of the Unionist Party, Indian National Congress and Akali Dal, achieved through a six-week campaign by the Muslim League.
-The riots left between 2,000 and 7,000 Sikhs and Hindus dead, and set off their mass exodus from Rawalpindi Division.
-80,000 Sikhs and Hindus were estimated to have left the Division by the end of April.
+The riots left between 7,000 and 8,000 Sikhs and Hindus dead, and set off their mass exodus from Rawalpindi Division.
+80,000 Sikhs and Hindus were estimated to have fled the Division by the end of April.
+(Note: At least 200,000 Sikhs and Hindus overall from West Punjab, NWFP and Baluchistan had left due to the violence during this time.)
 The incidents were the first instance of partition-related violence in Punjab to show clear manifestations of ethnic cleansing, and marked the beginning of systematic violence against women that accompanied the partition, seeing rampant sexual violence, rape, and forced conversions, with many women committing mass suicides along with their children, and many killed by their male relatives, for fear of abduction and rape.
 The events are sometimes referred to as the Rape of Rawalpindi.
 (Note: The earliest use of this term comes from an eponymous 1947 booklet containing images from the massacres, compiled and published soon after the massacres.)